dy/spect/README.md

 ### `.fx( fn, deps? )` − run side-effects

 Register effect function for selected elements.
 The effect `fn` is called after current aspect call for each element in the set.
+If called outside of running aspect/fx (global scope), then `fn` is called instantly.

 ```js
 // called each time